 Use the above tips and you’ll be well on your way to having a cracking good crime novel.

-So, if you’ve decided that you’d like to write a crime novel, why not have a look at our Novel and Short Story Writing course prospectus?
-It’ll show you how to research publishers for your book, plan, research, write and submit your novel for publication.
+So, if you’ve decided that you’d like to write a crime novel request a free copy of our Novel and Short Story Writing course prospectus with no obligation to enrol.